-In any event, that got me thinking as to how many hairs there are on an average human scalp.
+In any event, that got me thinking as to how many hairs there are on an average human head?
 It seems like the answer is surprisingly easy to find, and researchers are in general agreement about the statistics.

 - If you are a blonde, you likely have the most hair at birth at around 150,000 follicles.